[tools][openqa] Improve performance by using migrations and external snapshots

 The mail archive link: http://lists.nongnu.org/archive/html/qemu-devel/2018-02/msg06782.html

-#15 Updated by rpalethorpe almost 4 years ago
+#15 Updated by rpalethorpe over 4 years ago

 - Status changed from Blocked to In Progress